A Reporting Culture Is a Just Culture

 - Apathy among others.

-It is the primary responsibility of a safety manager to make sure that the workers – workers who are in the safety “trenches” everyday – feel involved in their SMS program.
+It is the primary responsibility of a safety manager to make sure that the workers – workers who are in the safety “trenches” every day – feel involved in their SMS program.

-While one blog article isn’t enough to get into the nitty gritty complexities of stimulating reporting cultures, there are several great ways to stimulate workplaces struggling with reporting.
+While one blog article isn’t enough to get into the nitty-gritty complexities of stimulating reporting cultures, there are several great ways to stimulate workplaces struggling with reporting.
 Or, if your SMS program is already fairly productive, you may find a few gems to fall back on.

-Engage With Workers to Build Aviation Safety Reporting Culture
+Engage with Workers to Build Aviation Safety Reporting Culture

 This is definitely one of those “well-duh” topics, but also one that, being so obvious, is often overlooked.
-Statistics are a great tool for analyzing the effectiveness of a safety performance measurement, but it doesn’t answer questions that only someone working directly with it can, like:
+Statistics is a great tool for analyzing the effectiveness of a safety performance measurement, but it doesn’t answer questions that only someone working directly with it can, like:

 - Is this measure, while safe, also frustrating to the point of feeling ridiculous?